 There is so much wrong with this film, that there’s no point in going over it all.
 But let’s just say this: it is boring and stretched, the script is thin, the actors wooden, the direction dull and after all the drumming about flying saucers, its feels like a gargantuan cop-out.
 It was produced by Conrad’s cash-strapped “Colonial Pictures” studio, set up for this film alone, and it shows.
 The images of the ragged Alaskan landscapes are very beautiful, but one gets the feeling that the whole film is just an excuse to make a tourism advertorial for the Alaskan outback.
 They even use stock footage of whales.
 The startling landscapes, however, throw the cheap interiors into stark contrast.
 The final special effects of the flying saucer in flight, all two seconds of it, are not badly done at all, but, boy, you can’t build a whole film on the concept of a flying saucer, then fail to show one during an entire film, just to have it whizz by in the very last shot.

 Mikel Conrad’s direction lacks all understanding of pacing, but at least he is a capable actor, although his only other leads were in the above mentioned Arctic Manhunt (1949) and the lost world fable Untamed Women (1952).
 Most of his other roles are uncredited bit-parts, and he hung up his acting gloves in 1956.
-One of his last films was Godzilla, King of the Monsters (1956), the reworked American version of the original Godzilla (1954).
+One of his last films was Godzilla, King of the Monsters (1956, review), the reworked American version of the original Godzilla (1954, review).

 Helping Conrad write his screenplay was Howard Irving Young, a playwrite and screenwriter who wrote the original screenplay for the British sci-fi comedy Time Flies (1945, review).
 The music was written by Darrell Calker, who has a few sci-fi credits to his name, including Voodoo Woman (1957), From Hell it Came (1957), The Amazing Transparent Man (1960), Beyond the Time Barrier (1960), and the animated series Space Angel (1962-1964).
 Actually, I am amazed that someone wrote original music for this movie.
 One of the most annoying aspects of the film is that it re-uses a single theme over, and over, and over, and over.
 You know the sort of schmalzy string theme you usually hear in films where the romantic couple are floating down a river in boat with fireflies filling the air and we see them lean in for their first kiss.
 Well that theme is plastered on every scene in this film.